-^{} The English names are for identification purpose only.
+\ The English names are for identification purpose only.

 - i.
 As at the date of issuance of these consolidated financial statements, no registered capital has been paid. - ii.
-The subsidiary operates in Hong Kong. - iii.
-This subsidiary is directly held by the Company.
-Other subsidiaries are indirectly held by the Company. - iv.
-The subsidiary operates in the PRC. - v.
-The subsidiary operates in Canada. - vi.
-Except for Dongguan Ruixing, Dongguan Yuexing Education Consulting Co., Ltd, Shenzhen Guangzheng Youyue Technology Development Co., Ltd and Tibet Keteng Business Service Company Limited, all subsidiaries established in the PRC are controlled by the Group through the contractual arrangements, details of which are set out in Note 1. - vii.
-The legal forms of Dongguan Ruixing, Dongguan Yuexing Education Consulting Co., Ltd, Shenzhen Guangzheng Youyue Technology Development Co., Ltd, Tibet Keteng Business Service Company Limited, Guangdong Guangzheng, Huizhou Guangzheng, Panjin Guangzheng, Weifang Guangzheng, Dongguan Wenhui, Guang'an Guangzheng, Yunfu Guangzheng, Dongguan Huasheng and Jieyang Guangzheng were limited liability companies incorporated in the PRC.
-All other entities established in the PRC are schools, including high schools, middle schools, elementary schools and preschools. - viii.
-None of the subsidiaries have issued any debt securities during the year and at the end of the reporting period.
+These subsidiaries operates in Hong Kong. - iii.
+The subsidiary operates in the PRC. - iv.
+Within the above table lists, except for Dongguan Ruixing, Dongguan Ruixing Logistics Service Co., Ltd, all subsidiaries established in the PRC are controlled by the Group through the contractual arrangements, details of which are set out in Note 1. - v.
+Within the above table lists, the legal forms of Dongguan Ruixing, Dongguan Ruixing Logistics Service Co., Ltd, Guangdong Guangzheng, Huizhou Guangzheng, Panjin Guangzheng Investment Co., Ltd., Weifang Guangzheng Preparatory School Investment Co., Ltd, Dongguan Wenhui Education Investment Co., Ltd., Guang'an Guangzheng Education Development Co., Ltd., Yunfu Guangzheng, Jieyang Guangzheng Investment Co., Ltd., Fujian Lixian Investment Co., Ltd., Foshan Wenda Industry Investment Co., Ltd., Bazhong Guangzheng Investment Co., Ltd., Foshan Guangzheng Investment Co., Ltd., Jiangmen Guangzheng Investment Co., Ltd., and Chaozhou Guangzheng Education Investment Co., Ltd., were limited liability companies incorporated in the PRC.
+All other entities established in the PRC are not-for-profit schools, including high schools, middle schools, elementary schools and preschools and are registered as private non-enterprise entity under the law of the PRC.